SIholin/ubilocation-server/README.md

 ## Configurations

-After properties files have been created by the two [bash script](https://github.com/ubikampus/Bluetooth-location-server/blob/master/scripts/)s then you will find a folder called `config` if not yet existed and from there three properties files with their default values.
+After properties files have been created by the three [bash scripts](https://github.com/ubikampus/Bluetooth-location-server/blob/master/scripts/) which master script called then you will find a folder called `config` if not yet existed and from there four properties files with their default values.

 ### mqttConfig.properties